The Quantum Self-Consistent Harmonic Approximation: A Unified Framework for Quantum Spin System: Introduction and motivation

 \section{Introduction and motivation}

 Quantum magnetism remains one of the most active areas in condensed matter physics, providing the theoretical framework for understanding correlated phenomena such as magnetic ordering, quantum phase transitions, and collective excitations.
-Additionally, the investigation of quantum magnetism is a fundamental piece in the spintronic development \cite{jmmm509.166711,rmp76.323,rmp90.015005}.
-The microscopic description of these effects is commonly formulated in terms of the Heisenberg Hamiltonian, which encapsulates the exchange interactions between localized spins in an insulating magnetic material.
-However, despite its apparent simplicity, this model exhibits a rich variety of behaviors that challenge analytical and numerical methods, particularly in low-dimensional or frustrated systems.
-Over the past decades, significant effort has been devoted to developing approximate schemes capable of capturing quantum and thermal fluctuations beyond mean-field treatments.
-The continuous search for more accurate and efficient methods to describe the quantum dynamics of spin systems underlines the relevance of exploring new theoretical approaches to the Heisenberg model.
+Additionally, the investigation of quantum magnetism is a fundamental piece in the development of spintronics \cite{jmmm509.166711,rmp76.323,rmp90.015005}.
+The microscopic description of these effects is commonly formulated in terms of the Heisenberg Hamiltonian, which encapsulates the exchange interactions between localized spins in insulating magnetic materials.
+However, despite its apparent simplicity, this model exhibits a rich variety of behaviors that challenge both analytical and numerical methods, particularly in low-dimensional or frustrated systems.
+Over the past few decades, significant effort has been devoted to developing approximate schemes capable of capturing quantum and thermal fluctuations beyond mean-field treatments.
+The continuous search for more accurate and efficient methods to describe the quantum dynamics of spin systems underscores the importance of exploring new theoretical approaches to the Heisenberg model.

 Several theoretical frameworks have been developed to address the complexity of quantum spin systems.
 Linear and nonlinear spin-wave theories, based on bosonic representations such as the Holstein-Primakoff \cite{pr58.1098} or Dyson-Maleev \cite{pr102.1217,jetp6.776} representations, provide valuable insights into low-temperature regimes where quantum fluctuations are small.
 Alternatively, the Schwinger-boson formalism \cite{jap67.5734,prb38.316} extends this treatment by preserving spin rotational symmetry and enabling the study of disordered or frustrated phases.
 Beyond these discrete-spin approaches, field-theoretical descriptions, which include the nonlinear sigma model and path integral formulations, offer a continuum perspective suitable for long-wavelength excitations and renormalization-group analysis \cite{auerbach,pires}.
-Despite their success, these methods face limitations in describing intermediate-temperature behavior or strongly anharmonic regimes, motivating the development of self-consistent and variational schemes that incorporate quantum and thermal effects on equal footing.
+Despite their success, these methods face limitations in describing intermediate-temperature behavior or strongly anharmonic regimes, motivating the development of self-consistent and variational schemes that incorporate quantum and thermal effects on an equal footing.